CanonicalLtd/maas-docs/en/manage-ha.md

 !!!
 Note: It is very common for the primary database server and the primary API server to reside on the same host.

-Then apply this change by restarting the database:
+Apply this change by restarting the database:

 ```bash
 sudo systemctl restart postgresql